Deohgu/minesweeper/README.md

 # Overview

 <br>

-### What is it?
+### About

-A Minesweeper Web Application clone of the Windows 98 version.
+A Minesweeper Web Application based on the original Windows 98 version.
-The game is being developed using React.js coupled with Styled Components.
-Despite being under development is it already functional and the on-going work can been seen in [projects](https://github.com/Deohgu/minesweeper/projects/1).
+The app was entirely built from scratch including the grid traversing algorithm.

 <br>

-### Why was it built?

-The app has been developed from scratch mostly as a playground for learning.
-New features will be added over time, so far I have developed :

-- An algorithm that randomly assigns states to a 2D array
-- An algorithm that goes through a 2D array and conditional operates based on the states of each Cell
-- An accurate timer built with vanilla JavaScript
+### Stack

+- TypeScript
+- React
+- Redux toolkit
+- styled-components

 <br>

 ### Future Features?

+New features will continually be added, that work can been seen in [projects](https://github.com/Deohgu/minesweeper/projects/1).

+#### Examples :

-- Easy start option
+- Easy start option (initial press reveals an area)
 - Guess Free game option (game can be completed without having to guess)
 - Infinite Scrolling game mode
 - Minesweeper solver/probability calculator